motion/orbit/projects/blog/src/pages/update-one/index.md

   Ergonomically, though, how long can you keep your arms like that?
 </div>

-While the overdone effects of movies like Iron Man and Minority Report are a distraction, what these movies do grasp is a real unmet desire: unification, fluidity, and control that the web and the browsers we surf it with just don't give us today.
+While the overdone effects of movies like Iron Man and Minority Report are a distraction, what these movies do grasp is a real unmet desire: unification, fluidity, and control.
+The web and the browsers we surf it with today just don't give us that.

 This brings us to Orbit's mission:

-> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over data back to the individual -- a flexible, powerful and intuitive knowledge tool.
+> To create a new [aggregation platform](https://stratechery.com/2017/defining-aggregators/) that gives control over data back to the individual -- with a flexible, powerful and intuitive knowledge tool.

 It's an answer to a basic desire we ran into time and time again during user research: